Phoenix Brewery

 The Phoenix Brewery (also known as Finns Brewery) was a brewery run by the Finns family in Newbury, Berkshire, UK.

 History

 The brewery was founded in the early 19th century.

 Premises

-The brewer's house on Bartholemew Street was built in the 17th century and designed by James Clarke.
+The brewer's house on Bartholomew Street was built in the 17th century and designed by James Clarke.

 The main brewery buildings including the two-storey beerhouse and the three-storey brewhouse date from approximately 1842.
 The beerhouse features recessed sash windows and hipped roofing.
 The doorway to the building is wide and designed to be used for service access.

 The top floor of the brewhouse contained a hoist, grain mill, water tanks and malt stores.
 The first floor held the engine room and the tuns while the ground floor housed the boiler, pumps, the well, and stores for barrels.
 The exterior of the brewhouse features a slated roof, dentil cornice and arched windows.
 The gables include crown glass louvres.

 The complex became a Grade II listed building in November 1981.